RedisGears/RedisGears/docs/docs/Development.md

   How to develop Triggers and Functions
 ---

 When the project is small it is acceptable to have a single file that contains the entire code base.
-But as the project grows and become complex it is less comfortable to maintain it as a single file project.
-Lucky for us JS already face such problem and has the relevant tool to maintain a multi file project and compress it on build time to a single file that contains all the code.
+But as the project grows and becomes complex it is more difficult to maintain it as a single file project.
+Lucky for us, JS already addressed such problem and has the relevant tool to maintain a multi file project and compress it on build time to a single file that contains all the code.
 In this tutorial we will explain how to create a multi file project and how to wrap it as a single file and send it to Triggers and Functions.
-The tutorial assume you have Redis with the RedisGears 2.0 module installed on `localhost:6379`.
+The tutorial assumes you have Redis with the RedisGears 2.0 module installed on `localhost:6379`.
 See [getting started](../README.md) section for installation instructions.

 ## Pre-requisite